 So bring on the wax, baby.

-A few weeks ago, I took my daughter to get a hair cut and brow wax so they’d be fresh for 8th grade, and she talked me into getting mine done too.
+A few weeks ago, I took my daughter to get a hair cut and brow wax so they’d be fresh, and she talked me into getting mine done too.

 Long story short, I had no idea what I was getting into.